folio-org/docs/content/en/docs/Export Manager/_index.md

 *   **Job ID.** Identification number of the export.
 *   **Status.** Status of the export:: Scheduled, In progress, Successful, Failed.
 *   **Job type.** The type of export that resulted in the corresponding job.
-Job types include: Bursar, Circulation log, eHoldings, MARC authority headings update, EDIFACT orders export, BULK_EDIT_IDENTIFIERS, and BULK_EDIT_UPDATE.
+Job types include: Bursar, Circulation log, eHoldings, MARC authority headings update, EDIFACT orders export, Bulk edit identifiers, and Failed updates: Linked bibliographic fields.
 *   **Description.** A description of the file, if applicable.
 *   **Source.** The user who initiated the export.
 Entries may include ‘System’ for automated exports or ‘folio’ for jobs resulting from bulk edit or a re-run EDIFACT export.
 *   **Start time.** Date and time the export began.